rakeshseal0/nse-stock-predictor/README.md

 - Plot different types of moving avarages.
 - Get important stats about a stock on Command line.
 - Search for stocks with keyword from command line.
+- Get voice alert in dota2 voice whenever marmket hits a low value that you set.

 # New Features!